CarsonDavis/CarsonDavis.github.io/_posts/2024-04-30-wooden_handplane.md

     </div>
 </div>

 I was very careful when shaping the handle to make it as comfortable as possible, constantly gripping it, finding high spots, and sanding them down.
-However when you actually use the plane, the angle that it attaches to the body is also of upmost importance.
+However when you actually use the plane, the angle it attaches to the body is of utmost importance.
 To find this, we held different sized gauge blocks under the back of the plane and tested moving it around until finding the perfect angle.
 The handle will be held into the base with a simple mortise and tenon joint, and we used a second gauge block to scribe out a line, and then an OLFA to score an initial cut.

 <div class="grid-container grid-2x2">
     <div>